 The Great Giana Sisters is a platform/action adventure game from Germany.
 It's the first in the Giana Sisters series.
 It was published in the 1980s to basically cash in on Super Mario Bros. for the Commodore 64 market, since Nintendo has rarely, if ever, published games for non-Nintendo consoles.note

 The Great Giana Sisters is the story of Giana, an innocent little girl from Milan, Italy, who collected rubies and sapphires as a hobby.
-One night, an evil dragon of nightmares from Dream Land stole all of Giana's jewels and sucked her into his nightmare kingdom, where he set upon her with his army of evil owl minions.
-Giana (and her sister, Maria, possibly) sets on a quest to re-capture her family jewels.
+One night, an evil dragon of nightmares from Dream Land stole all of Giana's jewels and sucked her into his nightmare kingdom, where he set upon her with his army of evil owl minions, so she (along with her sister Maria, possibly) sets on a quest to re-capture her family jewels.

 The original Great Giana Sisters was pulled off the shelves after threats from Nintendo.
 A sequel was made years later in Europe, Giana Sisters DS, and later released in the US.
 An unofficial sequel, Giana's Return, has also been released.